AI-Powered Penetration Testing Tool 'Villager' Raises Cybersecurity Concerns

 Share

-A new AI-driven penetration testing tool called 'Villager', linked to a suspicious Chinese company, has been downloaded 10,000 times since July.
-Security experts warn of its potential for misuse in cyber attacks.
+A new AI-powered penetration testing tool called 'Villager', linked to a suspicious Chinese company, has been downloaded over 10,000 times.
+Security experts warn it could be misused by cybercriminals, potentially becoming the AI successor to Cobalt Strike.

 The Rise of AI-Powered Penetration Testing

-A new AI-driven penetration testing tool called 'Villager' has emerged in the cybersecurity landscape, raising concerns among security experts.
-Developed by a suspicious China-based company named Cyberspike, Villager has been downloaded approximately 10,000 times since its release in July 2025
+A new artificial intelligence (AI)-powered penetration testing tool called 'Villager' has emerged, raising significant concerns in the cybersecurity community.
+Developed by a suspicious China-based company named Cyberspike, the tool has been downloaded over 10,000 times since its release in July 2025

 1